tinybirdco/tbtail/README.md

 GOPATH=<go-project-folder> go install
 ```

-the binary will be installed into your bin folder `$GOPATH/bin/tbtail`
+The binary will be installed into your bin folder `$GOPATH/bin/tbtail`

 If you need to change anything highly probably you will need our `tblib-go` tool too.